"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: The Dataset Explanation Framework

-Given a dataset, $\mD$, prototype-based explanations use a set of prototypical samples $P = \{p_1, p_2, p_3, ..., p_n\} \subset D$, each of which is a meaningful and faithful representation of its neighbouring samples (latent neighbourhood).
-There are multiple ways to create the prototypes.
-One way is to simply choose them manually with domain knowledge.
-We show an example of this for explaining the difference between males and females in the Adult dataset in Section \ref{sec:tab_adult}.
-A second way is to use the cluster centers from a clustering method like $k$-means as the cluster centers (similar to \citep{towards_explain}).
-This is illustrated in Section \ref{sec:tab_heloc} to explain the difference between low and high risk examples in the HELOC dataset.
-Thirdly, as shown in Figure~\ref{fig:protosetp1}, prototypes and their surrounding latent space can be learned in a neural network in a supervised and end-to-end fashion, where the encoder $f$, prototype set $P$, and the final classifier layer are the learnable-components.
-We use this approach for explaining differences between real and synthetic PPG data and human and machine generated audio.
+Given two datasets $\mD$ and $\mD^\prime$, prototype-based explanations compare these datasets using a set of prototypical samples $P = \{p_1, p_2, p_3, ..., p_n\}$.
+Each of these prototypes is considered to be a meaningful and faithful representation of its neighboring samples when $\mD$ and $\mD^\prime$ are projected to a latent space.
+By comparing the neighborhood sample distribution between $\mD$ and $\mD^\prime$, we could provide insights into the differences between two datasets.
+There are multiple ways to create prototypes:

+\begin{itemize} \item First, we can choose prototypes manually with domain knowledge.
+We show an example of this for explaining the difference between males and females in the Adult dataset in Section~\ref{sec:tab_adult_prototype}, i.e., in Figures~\ref{fig:adult_pacmap} and \ref{fig:adult_neighbouring_sample_distances}. \item Second, cluster centers from clustering methods such as $k$-means as the cluster centers \citep[similar to][]{towards_explain} can be seen as prototypes.
+This is illustrated in Section~\ref{sec:tab_heloc_prototype} to explain the difference between low and high risk examples in the HELOC dataset, i.e., in Figures~\ref{fig:heloc_figs} and \ref{fig:heloc_prototype}. \item Third, prototypes and their surrounding latent space can be learned in a neural network in a supervised and end-to-end fashion, where the encoder $f$, prototype set $P$, and the final classifier layer are the learnable-components.
+We use this approach for explaining the differences between real and synthetic PPG data and human and machine generated audio.
 For this last approach, we adapt ProtoPNet \citep{thislookslikethat} and its variant \citep{interpEEG} to project both $\mD$ and $\mD^\prime$ into the same latent space of the learned encoder, as illustrated in Figure~\ref{fig:protosetp2}.
 ProtoPNet tends to have similar accuracy to its non-interpretable counterparts despite being trained to use case-based reasoning, thus providing assurance of the quality of the learned latent space from a performance perspective.
-In this latent space, we make quantitative comparisons between the learned prototypes $P$ and the samples in $\mD^\prime$. \\
+In this latent space, we make quantitative comparisons between the learned prototypes $P$ and their neighborhoods in $\mD$ and $\mD^\prime$. \end{itemize}